hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

   - `besu_block_processing_conflicted_transactions_counter_total` - The number of transactions that
     encountered conflicts and were therefore executed sequentially.

-- **Sync time** - The snap synchronization time is around 27 hours and 5 minutes, with block import time around 6 ms on average.
+- **Sync time** - Snap synchronization time is around 27 hours and 5 minutes, with block import time around 6 ms on average.

 - **CPU profiling** - The new payload call time decreases from 251.68 ms to 172.04 ms on average,